Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Introduction

 The reaction $\gamma d \rightarrow \pi^0\pi^0 d$ is an ideal channel to search for dibaryons.
 The isoscalar final state is only sensitive to intermediate isoscalar dibaryons, compared to $\gamma d \rightarrow \pi^+\pi^- d$ which also has isovector coupling and background contributions from the large $\gamma N\pi^\pm$ coupling in the Kroll-Ruderman term (see for example ref.~\cite{fix05}).
 Isovector dibaryons can still be identified in the $\pi^0 d$ invariant mass via sequential dibaryon decays.
 The suppressed cross section for conventional coherent processes, which reduces quickly with momentum transfer to the deuteron, may also help to identify structure originating from dibaryon formation.

 Experimentally, a kinematic complete identification of the reaction with a clean separation of deuterons and protons is essential to separate the small number of events from coherent reactions compared to the large amount of non-coherent quasi-free events from $\gamma p(n)\rightarrow \pi^0\pi^0 p$.
-The BGOOD experiment~\cite{technicalpaper} at ELSA~\cite{hillert06,hillert17}, described in sec.~2 is ideal, as the Forward Spectrometer cleanly separates charged particles from their mass reconstruction and the BGO Rugby Ball identifies neutral meson decays.
+The BGOOD experiment~\cite{technicalpaper} at ELSA~\cite{hillert06,hillert17} described in sec.~2 is ideal as the Forward Spectrometer cleanly separates charged particles via their mass reconstruction and the BGO Rugby Ball identifies neutral meson decays.

 This letter presents differential cross section data for $\gamma p \rightarrow \pi^0\pi^0 d$ at forward deuteron angles, which cannot be described via a conventional coherent reaction as this is strongly suppressed due to the large momentum transfer to the deuteron.
-The data is intended to shed more light on the contrasting interpretations of earlier observed structures and thus on the possible existence of genuine dibaryon resonances.
+The data is intended to shed more light on the dynamics of two-baryon systems at forward angles and the contrasting interpretations of earlier observed structures.
+Combined with the recent measurements in the isoscalar channel referenced in this introduction, the data will hopefully aid the possible discovery and characterisation of genuine dibaryon resonances.